spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

 !!! tip

-    This is the preferred way to create multiple specimens within a bone group as CoRA will automatonically create articulation relationship amongest them.
+    This is the preferred way to create multiple specimens within a bone group as CoRA will automatically create articulation relationship amongst them.
 You can also apply Pathology, Trauma and Taphonomy to these specimens at the time of creation simplifying and speeding up the data entry process.

 ![](media/new-bone-group.gif)